Easy-to-read medicine information about melatonin – what it is, how to take it safely and possible side effects.

-- Melatonin may also help prevent or reduce jet lag if flying across 5 or more time zones, but it is not approved for this use in New Zealand.
+Melatonin (immediate release) may help prevent or reduce jet lag, particularly if you are flying across 5 or more time zones in an easterly direction, but it is not approved for this use in New Zealand.

 How to take melatonin

-- Do not take melatonin for longer than your doctor advises.
-It can be prescribed for up to 13 weeks.
+- Do not take melatonin for longer than your doctor advises: Melatonin may be prescribed for up to 13 weeks.
 It does not work in everyone, so see your doctor if you keep having problems with your sleep.

 Precautions – before taking melatonin

-- Do you have an autoimmune disease (a condition in which the body is attacked by its own overactive immune system) such as rheumatoid arthritis, multiple sclerosis or lupus?
+- Do you have an autoimmune disease (a condition in which your body is attacked by its own overactive immune system) such as rheumatoid arthritis, multiple sclerosis or lupus?